 During the past three decades, BW has won 15 outdoor and 10 indoor men's and women's Ohio Athletic Conference track and field championships as well as five OAC cross country titles and four Great Lakes Regional crowns.
-In 1988, Tom Scholato won the national Division III title in the javelin.
-In 2014, Kevin Johnson '14 was the national Division III champion in both the 100-meter and 200-meter dashes.
+In 1988, Hall of Famer Tom Scholato '88 won the Division III national title in the javelin.
+In 2014, Kevin Johnson '14 was the Division III national champion in both the 100-meter and 200-meter dashes.
 In addition, in 2016, the BW women won the NCAA Division III National Title as a team with two separate student-athletes each winning a pair of national titles.

 The Track Participant Faces a Challenging Schedule

 The Developmental Goals of the Track Program and Our Promise to You

 In return, the coaching philosophy is to provide quality coaching in each event.
 The coaching staff believes in taking the time to help each student-athlete develop while providing competitive experiences to allow the athlete to improve.
 While many valuable lessons are learned on the track, the ultimate goal is to help each student-athlete grow and graduate at the end of her career at Baldwin Wallace University.